wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/sql-data-warehouse/sql-data-warehouse-get-started-provision.md

         ![Select Sample](./media/sql-data-warehouse-get-started-provision/select-source.png)

     - **Resource group**.
 You can keep the default values.
 Resource groups are containers designed to help you manage a collection of Azure resources.
-Learn more about [resource groups](../azure-portal/resource-group-portal.md).
+Learn more about [resource groups](/documentation/articles/resource-group-portal).

     - **Subscription**.
 Select the subscription to bill for this database.

 1. Click **Create** to create your SQL Data Warehouse database.

 1. Wait for a few minutes and your database will be ready.
-When finished, you should be returned to the [Azure preview portal](https://portal.azure.com).
+When finished, you should be returned to the [Azure Management Portal](https://manage.windowsazure.cn).
 Notice that your SQL Data Warehouse database has been added to the dashboard.

     ![Portal view](./media/sql-data-warehouse-get-started-provision/database-portal-view.png)

 ## Step 4: Configure server firewall access for your client IP

 To connect to the server from your current IP address, add your client IP address to the firewall rules.
 This step shows you how to do that.

 1. Click **Browse** > **SQL Servers** > Choose your server > **Settings** > **Firewall**.